Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_4.md

       graph_based_aie_tile_metrics = all:all:all_stalls
    ```

-   More details about these settings are explained in [XRT Trace Options](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/XRT-Flow) in the *AI Engine Tools and Flows User Guide* (UG1076).
+   More details about these settings are explained in [XRT Trace Options](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/XRT-Flow) in the in [AI Engine Tools and Flows User Guide (UG1076)](https://docs.amd.com/access/sources/dita/map?Doc_Version=2025.2%20English&url=ug1076-ai-engine-environment).

 2. Run the application.